sourcemeta/jsontoolkit/README.markdown

 You can implement resolvers to read from a local storage, to send HTTP requests, or anything your application might require.

+Unless your resolver is trivial, it is recommend to create a callable object that implements the function interface.

 #### List vocabularies

 `std::future<std::unordered_map<std::string, bool>> vocabularies(const JSON & | const Value &, const schema_resolver_t &)`